beangusu/Bingcentia/README.md

 # Contact

 I am regularly available on the [Jolly Co-Op Discord](https://discord.gg/wabbajack).
-I will not respond to direct messages unless I know you. **PLS DO NOT DIRECT MESSAGE ME**
+I will not respond to direct messages unless I know you, so pls don't DM me.

-If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to Caco in via his [Patreon](https://www.patreon.com/cacophony1979)!
-I wouldn't have been able to make this modlist without him :D
+If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to Caco via his [Patreon](https://www.patreon.com/cacophony1979)!
+I wouldn't have been able to make this modlist without him c:

 # Changelog